-The adopted 2018 Local Plans retained in the Green Belt a green corridor through the development site to ensure the green corridor linking the countryside with Coldhams Common and on into the heart of Cambridge is maintained.
-Also that at the end of the green corridor around Teversham, it widens out to provide green separation between the new eastern quarter and the village.
+The adopted 2018 Local Plans retained in the Green Belt a green corridor through the development site to ensure the green corridor linking the countryside with Coldham's Common and on into the heart of Cambridge is maintained.
+At the end of the adopted green corridor around Teversham it widens out to provide green separation between the new eastern quarter and the village.
 It is intended that this would be carried forward into the new plan.